gauthams-kumar/Borderator/README.md

 </p>

 # Borderator
-A lightweight python application for predictable borders to images
+A lightweight python application for adding predictable borders to images.

 ### Abstract

-It can be hard to add visually-consistent borders to images quickly.
-Most approaches will require manual calculation or processing images one by one.
+It can be frustrating to add visually consistent borders to images quickly.
+Most approaches will require manual calculation or processing images one by one, and others will produce visual inconsistencies between images that were meant to look cohesive.

-*Borderator* rapidly adds borders to batches or individual images at a consistent, user-specified aspect ratio and thickness.
+*Borderator* rapidly adds borders to batches or individual images at a reliable, user-specified aspect ratio and thickness.
 It preserves original orientation and, if desired, aspect ratio for an even border.
-Regardless of original resolution and file type, output files using the same recipe will have a unified appearance.
+Regardless of resolution, input file type, and output file type, bordered images from the same recipe will have a unified appearance without needing to open images or lean on prior calculations.

 ### Usage
 This script adds borders to images, allowing the user to: